Kendall Windham: Personal life

 Mike Rotunda is married to Windham's sister.
 His nephews, Windham and Taylor, wrestled for WWE as Bray Wyatt and Bo Dallas respectively.
 He has a son named Wyatt.
 He is currently president of a security business in Brandon, Florida.

-In 1990, Windham and his father Blackjack Mulligan were arrested by the US Secret Service in a joint investigation with the Florida Department of Law Enforcement (FDLE) for counterfeiting.
+In 1990, Windham and his father Blackjack Mulligan were arrested by the United States Secret Service in a joint investigation with the Florida Department of Law Enforcement (FDLE) for counterfeiting.
 The authorities found close to $500,000 in phony $20 bills.
 As a result of a plea agreement, both father and son spent 24 months in a federal prison and were released in 1992.